swiedenb/nanoaod-analyser/README.md

 # NanoAOD Analyser

-This is an approach to analyse NanoAOD with uproot
+This is an approach to analyse NanoAOD with RDataframe